-Developing on the success of pre-Conceive, now a multi-award winning product recommended and supported by fertility specialists, Pillar Healthcare have developed four new nutritional formulations.
+Developing on the success of pre-Conceive, now a multi-award winning fertility supplement recommended and supported by fertility specialists, Pillar Healthcare have developed four new nutritional formulations.
 These four new innovative formulations are designed to further support couples on their fertility journey, as well as through their pregnancy.

 Upon the company’s foundation nearly ten years ago, the founders were led by a simple statement when developing the pre-Conceive formulation.
 This statement is now the company motto; Research – Evidence – Result.
 These three simple words guide the company in its work and these four new additions to the Pillar Healthcare brand are formulated on the same principles.

 The four new additions to the Pillar Healthcare range are:

 - Pillar Healthcare’s Methylfolate; an advanced form of folic acid, with superior absorption levels than the standard folic acid products, produced at the recommended dosage for pregnancy.

 - Pillar Healthcare’s Omega-3 for Pregnancy; a pure, contaminant and heavy-metal free Omega-3 fish oil, designed to support the health of both Mum and the developing Baby, including the development of the baby’s eyes, brain and their overall development.

 - Pillar Healthcare’s Ubiquinol Q10; designed in partnership with Kaneka, a global organisation who spent decades researching Coenzyme Q10.
 Pillar’s Ubiquinol is up to 18 times more absorbable than standard preparations, and it is clinically shown to improve fertility in men and women.

 - Pillar Healthcare’s Myo-Inositol; new research has shown that Myo-Inositol can improve the symptoms associated with PCOS in women and improve their hormonal profile and in men, Myo-Inositol has been studied to improve male fertility.